 - If you need to do two sessions in one day, ideally split them to am and pm.
 Enabling you to feel fresher at each.

-Key at the moment is to stay consistent, don't stress and make the most of the opportunities you have.
+Consistency is key, but don't stress, simply make the most of the opportunities you have.
 When normality returns you can return to properly structured training.

 Strength and Conditioning

 The strength and conditioning workouts within your plan are designed so that they can be done at home, check the relevant PDF below for full instructions (including videos):